How Being in a Sorority Can Help You with Networking

 3. Floating:

 In floating, the person who wants to enter the conversation signals by tapping the team (or sorority) member on the shoulder.
-The person engaged in the conversation introduces you to the other conversation members and lets you know what they were talking about so you can join in!
+The person engaged in the conversation introduces you to the other conversation members and lets you know what they are talking about so you can join in!
 Sound familiar?
 If you were part of a sorority, it probably is.
 But this basic exercise you learned in college is just as applicable in real, grown-up life.
 Try it out– you’ll be delighted at the results.

 4. Remember Names: